andytyuan2/andytyuan2/README.md

 I'm always looking for exciting opportunities!

+Feel free to take a look around my profile for the projects I have completed during my undergraduate degree, both in class and for fun.

 ## Experience

 - Advisor Channel Sales Analyst at RBC Global Asset Management (8 month co-op)